 In our household, the children understand well, that if they pick up their toys, books, craft supplies, they get to keep them.
 On the flip side, if I have to pick them up, I get to keep them.
 Those special toys, books, items may be earned back.
 But many times, they go straight to the thrift sale basket and they don’t return.

 When we first started doing this, I was nervous that the kids would be upset.
 Turns out they were so relieved!
 They had been overwhelmed by too much, too.
 That weekend, we did a major decluttering of toys.
 Remaining in the house is a bookshelf of books, a toy box which has legos, some tractors, instruments, and some barbies.
 We also have a dresser of dress-up clothes, which between dressing up, the instruments, and our basement swings, are their favorite things.
 A few of the wooden toys that I have made for them, and a few puzzles, remain, too.

 When was the last time you read those books from high school or college?
 Ugh, I know I had creative writing and poetry books that I thought, oh maybe someday the kids would enjoy these.
 Chances are, they won’t be interested and they are taking up precious real estate in your bookshelf.

 My husband has a lengthy farm magazine collection.
 These magazines are extra large and take up more space than a normal magazine.
 This is one area where we struggle.
-He loves to be able to go through them at a leisurely pace, but the problem is- when you're a farmer there is not a ton of leisurely time.
-So after the magazines reach 1 year old, I toss them out and tell him that there will be more relevant agriculture news coming in the mail next month.
+He loves to be able to go through them at a leisurely pace.
+But the problem is- when you’re a farmer there is not a ton of leisurely time.
+After the magazines reach 1 year old, I toss them out and tell him that there will be more relevant agriculture news coming in the mail next month.